TO BE SEEN IS TO BE KNOWN

 Since the convention I have been working on ways that we can do that: take our "Gaysian" panel and turn it into something that lives beyond the walls of convention to connect Gaysians throughout the country and allow us to find our community, allow us to be seen.
 While the Project is not partnered or affiliated with ClexaCon, it was inspired by our experiences at the convention.
 The Gaysian Project’s home website will serve as a hub for resources for the Queer and Asian communities.
 There, individuals can find links to inclusive gyms, mental health resources, Facebook groups, events, and other spaces or resources focused on our communities.
 We are also launching a podcast that will be a direct extension of our panel.
 This podcast, and project as a whole, will serve as a space where we can continue having conversations about Queer and Asian issues that extend beyond just representation in the media.

-While The Gaysian Project is not a non-profit with 501(c)3 status, we will be using contributions to our Patreon and profits from our t-shirt sales to maintain the project website, cover podcast production costs, and uplift charities and individuals within the community that we are working with.
+While The Gaysian Project is an apparel brand and collective.
+Where our t-shirts and other merchandise allow us to be visible in the most literal sense.
+We use the profits from our merchandise sales to maintain the project website, cover podcast production costs, and uplift charities and individuals within the community that we are working with.